huggingface/blog/megatron-training.md

 git clone https://github.com/NVIDIA/Megatron-LM
 ```

-You also need to add the vocabulary file and merges table of your tokenizer inside Megatron-LM folder of your container.
+You also need to add the vocabulary file `vocab.json` and merges table `merges.txt` of your tokenizer inside Megatron-LM folder of your container.
 These files can be found in the model’s repository with the weights, see this [repository](https://huggingface.co/gpt2/tree/main) for GPT2.
 You can also train your own tokenizer using `transformers`.
 You can checkout the [CodeParrot project](https://github.com/huggingface/transformers/tree/main/examples/research_projects/codeparrot) for a practical example.
 Now if you want to copy this data from outside the container you can use the following commands:
 ```bash
 sudo docker cp vocab.json CONTAINER_ID:/workspace/Megatron-LM